 The original winery was located just off of Deer Park Road down a short narrow driveway.
 There are great views of northern Napa Valley and a reservoir directly below the property.
 Visitors used to be able to walk out onto their deck for optimum views.

 Entering their barrel room felt like walking back in time to some extent – this was not a flashy tasting room.
 Tastings were a personalized experience with the host (private for your party).
-Their Tasting in the Cellar experience was conducted at the wine counter inside their barrel room; their focus is on several wines ranging from a lighter rosé to Cabernet Sauvignon.
-Their signature experience is the Mountainside Tasting, held in the Mountainside Tasting Room (with great views overlooking the vineyards) featuring several current releases as well as a rare opportunity to taste older vintages.
+Their Tasting in the Cellar experience was conducted at the wine counter inside their barrel room; their focus was on several wines ranging from a lighter rosé to Cabernet Sauvignon.
+Their signature experience was the Mountainside Tasting, held in the Mountainside Tasting Room (with great views overlooking the vineyards) featuring several current releases as well as a rare opportunity to taste older vintages.

 NOTE: these tasting experiences are no longer offered due to the winery burning down.